clarenceb/sidekiq_sinatra_spike/README.md

 Generate some random numbers to be stored in a Redis list:

-    # Run this command a few times on the VM (use port 49292 if running from your host)
+    # Run this command a few times on the VM (use port 49292 if running from your host machine)
     curl -X POST http://localhost:9292/numbers -d ''
     # ==> Your request to make a number is pending.
     curl -X POST http://localhost:9292/numbers -d ''